We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ritual is a subscription service that offers multivitamins tailored to the needs of a customer based on their age, gender, and health conditions, among other factors.

 Ritual offers the following multivitamins:

 - for women

 The price depends on each person’s monthly subscription plan but can amount to around $30.

-Persona is a personalized subscription service that delivers vitamins and supplements on a monthly basis.
+Persona is a personalized subscription service that delivers vitamins and supplements monthly.

-Each customer has an assessment and based on this, the company says that it works with doctors and professional nutritionists to find a combination of vitamins and supplements that meets the person’s needs.
+Each customer has an assessment, and the company says that it works with doctors and professional nutritionists to find a combination of vitamins and supplements that meets the person’s needs.

 Persona sells a variety of products, including:

 - men’s multivitamins

 - CBD supplements